redhat-cop/quay_configuration/docs/quay_manifest_label_info_module.rst

 ..
 Anchors

-.. _ansible_collections.herve4m.quay.quay_manifest_label_info_module:
+.. _ansible_collections.infra.quay_configuration.quay_manifest_label_info_module:

 ..
 Anchors: short name for ansible.builtin

 ..
 Title

-herve4m.quay.quay_manifest_label_info module -- Gather information about manifest labels in Quay Container Registry
+infra.quay_configuration.quay_manifest_label_info module -- Gather information about manifest labels in Quay Container Registry
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ..
 Collection note

 .. note::
-    This module is part of the `herve4m.quay collection <https://galaxy.ansible.com/ui/repo/published/herve4m/quay/>`_ (version 1.3.0).
+    This module is part of the `infra.quay_configuration collection <https://galaxy.ansible.com/ui/repo/published/herve4m/quay/>`_ (version 1.3.0).

     It is not included in ``ansible-core``.
     To check whether it is installed, run :code:`ansible-galaxy collection list`.

-    To install it, use: :code:`ansible-galaxy collection install herve4m.quay`.
+    To install it, use: :code:`ansible-galaxy collection install infra.quay_configuration`.

-    To use it in a playbook, specify: :code:`herve4m.quay.quay_manifest_label_info`.
+    To use it in a playbook, specify: :code:`infra.quay_configuration.quay_manifest_label_info`.

 .. version_added

 .. rst-class:: ansible-version-added

-New in herve4m.quay 0.0.10
+New in infra.quay_configuration 0.0.10

 .. contents::
    :local: